jzy95310/Contrastive_Learning_for_PM25_Prediction/README.md

 The structure of this repository is given below:
 - `contrastive_learning`: This module contains scripts for unsupervised pre-training with unlabeled satellite images by using regular contrastive learning (SimCLR and SimSiam) frameworks and SCL frameworks.
 - `contrastive_models`: This module contains the backbone architecture of original SimCLR and SimSiam frameworks as well as the corresponding data augmentation functions.
-- `data`: This module contains the satellite imagery, PM2.5 data and pre-trained weights for both contrastive and supervised learning tasks.
-Please contact ziyang.jiang@duke.edu for data if you want to replicate the experiments.
-If you want to run the experiment with your own data, please follow the require format given in this module.
+- `data`: This module should contain the satellite imagery, PM2.5 data and pre-trained weights for both contrastive and supervised learning tasks.
 - `model_utils`: This module contains all the utility functions for both contrastive and supervised learning tasks.
 - `rt_rf_checkpoint`: This module contains the pre-trained parameters for Random Forest and Totally Random Trees Embedding models, which are used for predicting PM2.5 with multi-modal data (e.g. satellite images, meteorology, AOD, etc.).
 This is considered as future work and is beyond the scope of this paper.
 - `supervised_learning`: This module contains scripts for training and testing the pre-trained model with satellite images and corresponding PM2.5 labels.